ivan100sic/competelib-atom/README.md

 Compilation errors and warnings will appear as highlighted text inside the source code, and also, you will receive a notification describing, in more detail, the errors themselves.
 You will also get notified of linker errors, if there are any.
 If you don't get any notification after a reasonable amount of time, perhaps the `g++` process crashed or the package is not correctly configured.
 In that case, first, read this README again, if that does not help, notify the package's author.

-You can add your own snippets, simply take a look at the sample snippets in the `snippets` folder and modify them to suit your need.
+## Adding snippets

+You can add your own snippets!
+First, take a look at the sample snippets in the `snippets` folder.
+The first line in each file should always be `'source.cpp'`, unless you want to add snippets for another language, of course.
+On the second level is the name of the snippet.
+Ideally, this should be a short description of it.
+Finally, `prefix` is what you should type in order for that snippet to be triggered, and `body` is the text that should be added.

+You can use placeholders `$1`, `$2`, etc. These are the "blanks" that you can fill in after triggering the snippet.
+If you have more than one placeholder with the same number, these will be filled in in parallel.
+For example, if the body contains `read($1.x, $1.y, $1.z)`, after triggering the snippet, the cursor will be in three places at the same time, and after typing `point`, you'll get `read(point.x, point.y, point.z)`.
+You can exit this multi-cursor mode by clicking anywhere in the editor or by pressing Esc.
+You can enter it manually if you hold `Ctrl+Alt` and click.